pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1266 Forgetting Logs

+When you write any code, method, class or process, please don't forget to add some logs.
+The importance of add logs in any application is great, because all the time you need know what do you the application, and well when you have debug production problems you will suffer a lot when trying to discover where is the issue.
+Trust me stop and add logs in the key parts of the application, important logs.

 ##### Day 1263,64,65 Reading

 I continue reading the Security Engineering book, really I need to finish this book, I have a deadline to April 1 to